The-Funky-Pilot/The-Funky-Pilot.github.io/_pages/projects-GP.md

 <h2>My first group project</h2>

 <p>
-This is my first game made in a group project, while i didnt do much of the coding i did a large majority of the artwork that made it into the final game.
+This is my first game made in a group project during universit, while i didnt do much of the coding i did a large majority of the artwork that made it into the final game, including enemy sprites, UI designs, HUD designs, Main Menu art and background artwork
 </p>

 <p>